Larry Farkas

-Larry Farkas (born May 2, 1966) is an American musician who primarily performs thrash metal.
-Farkas was a member of Christian bands Vengeance Rising, Deliverance, Holy Soldier, and Once Dead, many of which he started.
+Larry Farkas (born May 2, 1966) is an American guitarist who primarily performs thrash metal.
+He was a member of Christian bands Vengeance Rising, Deliverance, Holy Soldier, and Once Dead, many of which he started.

 History

-Farkas presumably started his musical career in the Christian rock band, Holy Soldier.
+Farkas presumably started his musical career in the Christian rock band Holy Soldier.
 He was only briefly in the band before bandmate Chris Hyde asked him to join Deliverance, a band Hyde was in.
 Farkas joined Deliverance and was in the band until 1987.

 After his departure from Deliverance, Farkas joined the band Vengeance Rising, then known as Vengeance.
 In 1988, the band released their debut album titled Human Sacrifice.
 The band's name, Vengeance, got the band into legal trouble, so they changed it to Vengeance Rising.
 In 1990, Vengeance released Once Dead.

 After the release, Farkas, Guitarist Doug Theime, Bassist Roger Dale Martin and Drummer Glen Mancaruso left the band and formed the band Die Happy.
 Ever since departing from the band, Farkas, along with Thieme, Mancaruso, and Dale Martin, have all expressed interest in reuniting for a Vengeance concert.
 Which they tried to do in later years but would have been sued for continuing.
 Die Happy formed in 1990 with the former Vengeance members and Robyn Basauri (ex-Joshua).
 In 1993 Martin left and was replaced by Greg Chaisson.
 In 1994, the band disbanded.
 During the time Farkas was in Die Happy, he also performed in Sircle of Silence.

 In 2002, Farkas along with Mancaruso and Deliverance/Recon guitarist George Ochoa started a modern rock band called S.A.L.T. which was very short lived.
 In 2004, Farkas reunited with his former Vengeance members, minus Roger Martinez, along with Scott Waters of Ultimatum.
 The band was to play two shows, but Martinez threatened to sue over the concerts, as he owned the rights to the name.
 The band then continued the band under the moniker, Once Dead, named after the Vengeance album of the same name.
 In 2005, the band released a DVD of their live set, called Return With a Vengeance.
 Scott Waters (ex-Once Dead, Ultimatum) stated that on this first release, Farkas was not heard very well at all.
 After the release of Return With a Vengeance, Mancaruso left the band.